20% off is ordered here--details below

 Each book explains how to read your pedigrees as a genetic map and how to spot potency and both evaluate it and build potency into our own stock.
 The current DNA studies that pertain to our sport horses is discussed as well.
 Each book has over two-hundred pictures and over two-hundred full page seven generation pedigrees to assist your understanding, plus abundant appendices with additional educational material, indexes and a full bibliography.

-The first two listed books (below) are out and available for purchase (click on their title to be taken to each book's own website to order), plus both have been reviewed by equine professionals.
+The first two listed books (below) are out and available for purchase and at a 20% discount when ordering from this page, plus both have been reviewed by equine professionals.
 The third book has been completed and is being readied for print, and should be out this winter.

 Below is a short synopsis of each: